Nonlinear differential Galois theory: Structure of Differential Galois group

 Let $M = K\langle\omega\rangle$, than

-\item If $r = \infty$, then $\Gal(M/K,X)_{(0,0)} = \G[[\epsilon]]$. \end{enumerate} In particular, if $G$ is solvable, then $r \leq 2$. \end{theorem} For proof of Theorem 3.9, refer to the appendix.
+\item[(5).]
+If $r = \infty$, then $G = \G[[\epsilon]]$. \end{enumerate} Here $a(\epsilon), b(\epsilon), c(\epsilon)\in \Comp[[\epsilon]]$.
+In particular, if $G$ is solvable, then $r\leq 2$. \end{thm} We leave the proof of Theorem 3.9 to Section \ref{sec:app}.
 From Theorem \ref{th:8} and Lemma \ref{le:2}, the differential Galois group is independent to the choice of the point $(0,0)$.
 Moreover, from Lemma \ref{le:1}, the structure of the group is also independent to the choice of the first integral $\omega$.
 Hence, we can omit the point $(0,0)$ and the particular extension $M$, and simply say $\Gal(M/K,X)$ the differential Galois group of $X$ over $K$.
-This group is determined by the equation \eqref{eq:1} of the operator $X$ uniquely and will tel the insight of the integrability of the differential equation.
+This group is determined uniquely by the equation \eqref{eq:1} or the operator $X$ and will tell the insight of the integrability of the differential equation.